 Study of the degradation mechanisms of the coated electrode revealed that electrode tip growth was due to more than the typical alloying and material loss as well as gross electrode deformation.
-A unique process involving microscopic deformation and plastic flow of alloy layers formed underneath the electrode coating was found to contribute to tip growth while contributing little to electrode length reduction.
+A unique process involving microscopic deformation and plastic flow of alloy layers formed underneath the electrode coating was found to contribute to tip growth without causing much change in electrode length.
 This process also worked to embed the fragments of electrode coating into the softer underlying alloy layer.
 Eventual damage to the electrode coating and penetration of zinc caused the loss of the TiC coating, and degradation of the electrode then proceeded as for an uncoated electrode.